29chhayabinnar99/New_Namaste_React/README.md

 - useEffect runs after the component renders and the DOM is updated.
 - useEffect takes arguments one is callback funtion and dependency array useEffect(callback, dependencyArray)
-- if no dependency array => it will render every time of component
+- if no dependency array => It runs after every render (initial + updates)
 - if dependency array present => [] => useEffect will call only on initial render
 - it dependency array is =>[btnName]=> useeefect will call every time when btnName is updated

+# useRef

+useRef is a React Hook used to store a value that does NOT cause re-render when it changes.

+It also gives you a way to directly access DOM elements.

 # CORS